 Under Linux you must check that the service programs have the appropriate permissions.
-The programs are located under the Enterprise Architect installation folder.
-The sub directory "VEA/x86/linux".
+The programs are located under the Enterprise Architect installation folder, in the sub directory 'VEA/x86/linux'.
 Check that each of the programs in this directory has the execute permission set for the owner.